idkaaa/cs-6750-hci-sp22-public/lectures/test-2.md

       - [2.8.7 - Distributed Cognition as a Lens](2/08/2.8.md#287---distributed-cognition-as-a-lens)
   - Other Theories
     - [2.8.10 - Social Cognition](2/08/2.8.md#2810---social-cognition)
+      - how social connections create systems that can, together, accomplish tasks
     - [2.8.12 - Situated Action](2/08/2.8.md#2812---situated-action)
+      - humans as improvisers
+      - like distributed cognition, but
+        - not interested in the long-term and enduring permanent interactions
+      - Memory: recognition is easier than recall
     - [2.8.15 - Activity Theory](2/08/2.8.md#2815---activity-theory)
+      - interaction between various pieces of an activity
+      - very complex, predates HCI (HCI comes from it)
+      - Three main contributions of Activity Theory
+        1. Zooms out to activity (general) instead of task (specific).
+More abstract.
+        1. Zooms out from low level operators to general user needs
+        1. user actions can go higher or lower level on the hierarchy
 - [2.9 Interfaces and Politics](2/09/2.9.md)
   - [2.9.9 - Value-Sensitive Design](2/09/2.9.md#299---value-sensitive-design)
     - Stakeholders (direct/indirect)